St George's Church, Leeds: Key dates

 1847 He then built St Philip's near the site of the Yorkshire Post Building.
 This closed in 1931 when its Vicar died.
 The building was bought by the Roman Catholic Church and was demolished stone by stone and rebuilt in Middleton.

 1855 The vaults and burial ground at St Georges were closed.

 1857 John Blomfield was appointed to St George's.
 According to John Heaton, the son of one of the original Trustees, 'He was 'a small feeble-looking man' whose only gifts seemed to be the ability to preach evangelical sermons.

-1868 St George's became a Parish.
+1868 St George's became a parish.

-1873 Samuel Adams became Vicar.
-It was he who bridged the gap between St George's Church and the Parish Church, thereby bringing a closer tie between the high and low church tradition in the city.
+1873 Samuel Adams became vicar.
+It was he who bridged the gap between St George's Church and the parish church, thereby bringing a closer tie between the high and low church tradition in the city.

-1880 Charles Lamb came to the church and was also appointed as Chaplain to the adjacent Leeds Infirmary.
-When Charles Lamb left the church in 1887, the Chaplaincy was taken over by Leeds Parish Church.
+1880 Charles Lamb came to the church and was also appointed as chaplain to the adjacent Leeds Infirmary.
+When Charles Lamb left the church in 1887, the chaplaincy was taken over by Leeds Parish Church.

 1881 A chapel, Emmanuel, was built to serve the northern end of the parish.
-This later housed the Anglican Chaplaincy of the University of Leeds.
+This later housed the Anglican chaplaincy of the University of Leeds.

 1882 By this time, three 'Day' schools as well as Sunday Schools had been established in the local area.

 1886 Renovations were made to the church.
 A chancel was created to include the organ which was moved from its original location in the west gallery.

-1887 Benjamin Lamb succeeded to the post of Vicar.
+1887 Benjamin Lamb succeeded to the post of vicar.

-1895 John Wright was appointed to St George's and successfully raised money for some much needed alterations and improvements to the church.
+1895 John Wright (later Archbishop of Sydney) - an "able evangelical" - appointed to St George's and successfully raised money for some much needed alterations and improvements to the church.

 1900 The apse, chancel arch and vestry were added.
 A pulpit and choir stalls were also introduced.
 This cost a total of £9,000.00.

 1904 Walter Green was appointed.
-Sunday Schools and church organisations were thriving and church attendances were high.
+Sunday schools and church organisations were thriving and church attendances were high.